 Our dental clinic is conveniently located in Wheatland RD to serve nearby areas of Dallas TX and Cedar Hill areas.
 Contact us today to schedule a Free consultation and find out how a bone grafting procedure can help start your journey to a more beautiful and healthier smile.

-All the above process may need some time to heal and wait for the intensification of the jawbone.
+All the above processes may need some time to heal and wait for the intensification of the jawbone.

-Now, we know that for dental implant you need to have strong bone, so that it can sustain the entire process.
+Now, we know that for a dental implant you need to have a strong bone so that it can sustain the entire process.
 If your jawbone isn’t strong enough or too soft, you may need bone grafting before implant surgery is done.
-It goes like that when you start chewing, a pressure is exerted into bone and if the implantation is not supported by the bone, the surgical procedure will fail.
+It goes like that when you start chewing, pressure is exerted into the bone and if the implantation is not supported by the bone, the surgical procedure will fail.

 Bone grafting is done by confiscating a piece of bone from any part of your body, or perhaps from the jaw itself.
 Dentists may also artificial bone for this process.
-The process is bit time consuming because to accommodate a new foreign element inside the gum is thorny.
+The process is a bit time-consuming because to accommodate a new foreign element inside the gum is thorny.

-Oral surgeon incises a small portion into the gum, rendering the bone to open.
-Now metal post will be placed by boring holes into the bone as it goes deep into the root.
+The oral surgeon incises a small portion into the gum, rendering the bone open.
+Now metal posts will be placed by boring holes into the bone as it goes deep into the root.

-Once the metal implant is fixed into the jaw bone, it grows and unites with the surface of dental implant.
+Once the metal implant is fixed into the jaw bone, it grows and unites with the surface of a dental implant.
 After the completion of osseointegration, additional surgery is required to fix the abutment.
-Oral surgeon opens the gum to fix the abutment.
-Then artificial teeth are chosen to give it realistic look.
+The oral surgeon opens the gum to fix the abutment.
+Then artificial teeth are chosen to give it a realistic look.

-Xenograft – Tissue banks choose this graft as it enables to take out larger amounts of bone with specific microstructure.
+Tissue banks choose this graft as it enables them to take out larger amounts of bone with a specific microstructure.

-Alloplast – This is a synthetic process not derived from animal or human.
-It may include Hydroxypatite or any other formulation.
+This is a synthetic process not derived from animals or humans.
+It may include Hydroxyapatite or any other formulation.

-Be on soft diet at least for some weeks and let it heal.
-Dentist will prescribe you to brush and floss accordingly.
-And if you are a smoker then avoid for some time.
+Be on a soft diet at least for some weeks and let it heal.
+The dentist will prescribe you to brush and floss accordingly.
+And if you are a smoker then avoid it for some time.

-No need to stay in pain, you can contact us and fix appointment with us.
-We coordinate with our patients and handle their problem dexterously.
+No need to stay in pain, you can contact us and fix an appointment with us.
+We coordinate with our patients and handle their problems dexterously.

 Whether you want to schedule a consultation or have questions about a procedure, we’d love to hear from you!
 Please call or fill the form below and we will be in contact shortly.